kaakaww/api-client-examples/README.md

 # StackHawk API Client Samples

-A collection of API Client implementations for interacting with the StackHawk API.
+A collection of sample API Client implementations for interacting with the StackHawk API.

 ## OpenAPI Generated